Oscars 2021 fashion: how the stars returned to the red carpet | ExBulletin

 Oscars 2021 fashion: how the stars returned to the red carpet

 Too bad for sweatpants and hoodies and adios for athleisure looks!
-On Sunday, attendees of the 93rd Academy Awards at Union Station in Los Angeles and their styling teams scrambled to bring back old-school glamor for the final red carpet of awards season.
+Participants going to the 93rd Academy Awards Sunday at Union Station in Los Angeles and their styling teams went out of their way to bring back old-school glamor for the final red carpet of awards season.
 The result was an all-you-can-eat eye candy assortment that included dresses dripping with gold, sparkling silver, and bursting with vibrant jelly-candy colors.

 Perhaps in a nod to the material handed out to the evening winners, the most eye-catching metallic looks were head-to-toe gold, most notably worn by Carey Mulligan (a promising young lady) in a belly-wearing copper organdy.
 Valentino Couture dress embroidered with iridescent sequins, as voluminous at the bottom as it is sober at the top; Andra Day (US vs. Billie Holiday) in a custom, tacky Vera Wang Haute dress that flowed around her shape like a fluid (despite needing the help of welders to create); and Leslie Odom Jr. (One Night in Miami …), who opted for a Brioni double-breasted metallic gold tuxedo and a button-front shirt layered over a black turtleneck.